Services 1 centre

 Services 1 is Dubai government’s one-stop shop service centre, which delivers integrated government services as bundles without the need for customers to visit other government service centres.

-Launched in 2017, the centre utilises artificial intelligence technology, which enables the provision of integrated services from several federal and local government entities.
+Launched in 2017, the centre utilises artificial intelligence to provide integrated services from several federal and local government entities.

 - Mabrook Ma Dabart – the wedding bundle

 - Mabrook Ma Yak – the new born bundle

 The Services 1 centre provides a platform for the co-creation and delivery of government services in collaboration with the public, customers, business-owners and government entities using state-of-the-art behavioural science and information technology.